 I also like that you can share your images with the Abode Lightroom community.
 It’s like Adobe’s social media for photographers.
 Keep in mind, this will only work when you have an internet connection, which is true for most of Lightroom Mobile’s editing features.
 To make edits anytime you’ll need to use Lightroom Classic.

-Affinity Photo 2 - The Best Photoshop Alternative
+Affinity Photo 2 – Best Photoshop Alternative

 Photographers migrate to Affinito Photo 2 because it’s built a reputation for being the best Photoshop alternative.
 It offers the similar professional-level image manipulation tools photographs live for, and it doesn’t charge a monthly fee.